Friendship school student succumbs to illness from floodwater

 Ashib Babu’s condition kept getting worse until he was sent to Kurigram Sadar Hospital on Monday.
-Unfortunately, it was already too late, and he perished en route.
+He perished en route.

 “I feel so sad about the unexpected death of Asif Babu,” said Brig.
 Gen. Ilyas Iftekhar Rasul, head of Education at Friendship.
 “The remoteness of the area compounded the lack of timely treatment.
 We shall have to sensitise the students and parents more on the precautions required during the flood period.”